Mauser-Koka

+The Mauser-Koka was a Serbian service rifle created in the late 19th century.

+History

-In 1880, Serbian Major Kosta "Koka" Milovanović (Коста "Кока" Миловановић) developed an updated version of the Mauser Model 1871, still single-shot, but chambered in its unique 10.15×63R caliber.
+In 1880, Serbian Major Kosta "Koka" Milovanović (Коста "Кока" Миловановић) developed an updated version of the Mauser Model 1871, still single-shot, but chambered in its unique 10.15×63mmR cartridge.
 It had unique additions in that it had a bolt guide (much like the M1870 Italian Vetterli) and the "progressive rifling" that was developed by Koka.
 The Kingdom of Serbia adopted the rifle in 1880.
 It was designated Serbian Model 1878/80, also known as Mauser-Koka, Mauser-Milovanović, and known in Serbian as Kokinka (Кокинка).
 The grooves reduced in diameter from breech to muzzle.
 The muzzle velocity of the Mauser-Milanović was 1,680 ft/s.
 It saw first combat in the Serbo-Bulgarian War.
 Approximately 110,000 Mauser-Milovanović rifles entered the Serbian arsenal.
 It was further developed in 1907.

+Variants

 Mauser-Koka 1884

-The Mauser Model 1884 "Artillery Carbine" was produced in 1884 in 4,000 units at the Oberndorf plant for the use of the Serbian cavalry.
-It was based on the M71/84 and had a five-round tubular magazine.
-In the late 1930s, all remaining Model 1884 carbines were converted to the 1870s vintage 13.78mm "LAK" cartridge, which was in good supply in Yugoslav Army depots.
+The Mauser Models 1884 "Artillery & Cavalry Carbine" were produced in 1884 in 4,000 units each at the Oberndorf plant for the use of the Serbian cavalry and Artillery.
+They were based on the M71/84 and had a five-round tubular magazine.
+By 1914, only 126 Cavalry & 815 Artillery models were left in the military's possession.
+In 1937, all remaining Model 1884 carbines were converted to the 1870s vintage 11×59mmR Gras cartridge, which was in good supply in Yugoslav Army depots after the Balkan War.

 Mauser-Koka-Đurić

 Starting 1907, about half of the Mauser-Koka inventory was converted in Kragujevac to shoot the 7×57mm from a 5-shot magazine; the new barrels were purchased from Steyr.
-Both the old and new guns (designated M80/07) saw action in the Balkan Wars and World War I. The converted M80/07 are often referred to as "Đurić Mausers" (Ђурић-Маузер).
-The M80/07 C rifles captured from the Royal Yugoslav Army by the Nazi Germany during the World War II were designated Gewehr 223 (j).
+An additional locking lug was added by milling the receiver on a lathe around 1mm, then heating the locking lug collar red-hot and fitting to the cold receiver.
+Both the old and new guns (designated M.80/07 or M.80/07 C) saw action in the Balkan Wars and World War I. The converted M80/07 are often referred to as "Đurić Mausers" (Ђурић-Маузер).
+The M.80/07 C rifles captured from the Royal Yugoslav Army by the Nazi Germany during the World War II were designated Gewehr 223 (j), while surplus M.78/80 rifles that was still in storage were designated Gewehr 352 (j).